 - Global Crossing

-Due to changing technology and regulations, residential and hotel projects are increasingly requiring a similar approach to commercial schemes.
+Due to changing technology and regulations, residential, student accommodation and hotel projects are increasingly requiring a similar approach to commercial schemes.

 However, whilst functionality is as important as aesthetics for commercial projects, the aesthetics remain the more important for residential and hotel schemes.
 Therefore working from an early stage with the Architect is particularly important.